z0on/RDA-forest/README.md

 ![importances boxplot](importance_boxplot_nospace.png)

 Finally, use our new knowledge of how environment affects coral genetics to create a map of the coral's differential adaptation across the whole Florida Keys seascape.
-Contrasting colors in the map signify adaptation to factors highlighted in the legend.
+Contrasting colors in the map signify differential adaptation, likely driven by factors highlighted in the legend.

 ![A.agaricites "yellow" lineage adaptation map](agaricia_yellow_rasterMap.png)